-Plan your Profile Management configuration
+Plan your Profile Management deployment

 To plan a Profile Management deployment, decide on a set of policy settings that, together, form a configuration that is suitable for your environment and users.
-The Automatic configuration feature in User profiles simplifies some of this decision-making for Citrix Virtual Apps and Desktops deployments.
+The Automatic configuration feature in User profiles simplifies some of this decision-making for Citrix Virtual Desktops deployments.